AllenZeng/webpack-base-config/README.md

 };
 ```

-so, use `node server.js` to start the local server
+so, use `node server.js` to start the local server in `localhost: 3000`

 ## Demo